November 12, 2024

 Mining as a Revenue Stream

-Russia’s abundant resources have also made it a major player in the global cryptocurrency mining industry.
+Russia’s abundant energy resources have also made it a major player in the global cryptocurrency mining industry.
 The country sees crypto mining as a way to convert excess energy into digital assets that can be traded globally, creating an additional revenue stream despite sanctions on its energy exports.
 A new law passed in 2024 further legitimized mining activities, positioning Russia as a potential leader in the global cryptocurrency mining space.

 However, this strategy is not without its challenges.
 As noted by CSIS, “Russia’s leadership in mining would allow the Kremlin to use cryptocurrencies to make up for its lost revenues.”
 Still, the global market might not be able to accommodate the scale needed for Russia’s economic goals.